 There’s no point to risk carbon monoxide poisoning.

-Here are some things you can do to keep your residence safe:
+Here are some things you can take to keep your residence safe:

-- Every residence with at least one gas furnace, attached garage or fireplace should have a carbon monoxide detector.
-You need to have an alarm on all levels of your home, in addition to the basement and garage.
-You also should install one inside or outside of each bedroom.
-Don’t use a carbon monoxide system in your home?
+- Every house with at least one gas furnace, attached garage or fireplace should have a carbon monoxide system.
+You should have an alarm on all levels of your home, on top of the basement and garage.
+You also need to install one inside or outside of each bedroom.
+Don’t use a carbon monoxide alarm in your home?

-- If you presently use a carbon monoxide system, consistently check or swap out the batteries.
-You should test batteries every 90 days, and buy a new alarm every three to five years.
+- If you presently own a carbon monoxide system, consistently check or swap out the batteries.
+You should test batteries every season, and buy a new alarm every three to five years.

-- If your carbon monoxide system sounds, exit your house immediately and phone 911.
+- If your carbon monoxide system alerts you to danger, exit your house immediately and phone 911.

-Protect Your Family with Help from Service Experts Heating & Air Conditioning
+Protect Your Family with Assistance from Service Experts Heating & Air Conditioning

-Carbon monoxide doesn’t have to be frightening, and with the proper steps your home can be safe from the dangerous gas.
+Carbon monoxide doesn’t have to be scary, and with the proper steps your loved ones can be safe from the toxic gas.
 Make the proper changes and call Service Experts Heating & Air Conditioning at 440-252-1375 to learn more.